Infiloo/Veylora/README.md

 ---

+### Please note that the Veylora Telegram Bot and the Veylora Discord Bot are two different Projects!

+---

 ## ✨ Features
 - Hugs, pats, headpats, boops, highfives, cheers and waves
 - Chaotic but friendly interactions to keep chat active